jinko-core/jinko/DESIGN.md

 in my opinion for Jinko, significantly better for a simple reason: Even if Options are part of the standard library and "included" by default, they do not rely on some obscure compiler magic: They are just a type.
-Therefore, they are being understood by the compiler as just a type.
+Therefore, they are being understood by the compiler as a simple type.
 And I think that keeping `jinko` simple also means keeping the interpreter simple.
 Therefore, I think that simply using `Option`s (or some other nomenclature) would be best.